 About crossing your own path, the solution here is to not enter the rooms.
 Just glance into them.
 I call this at certain points in the Masterclass the “Peer vs. Enter” technique.
 And it literally is just that: peering in through the door and casting your mental eyes around either clockwise or counterclockwise depending on the nature of your journey and then moving on.
 It helps a lot of people a great deal.

-Back to Virtual Memory Palaces – I do have a full video about this that I haven’t uploaded to the Masterclass yet.
+Back to Virtual Memory Palaces – there is a full video about reusing Memory Palaces related to this topic in the MMM Masterclass.
 It goes through some of the more advanced techniques and will give you some ideas.
-Please extend me some patience with getting it in there.
-There are other videos coming too that I know you’re going to love.

 You’ve also given me some ideas of illustrations that I can make to better demonstrate the Peer vs. Enter technique.
 As you know, using a Memory Palace with these optimized methods is one of the best memory care home solutions we’ve got, so I’ll work on these and make them exclusive to the Masterclass.